 The Importance of Digital Detox

 Endo advocates for “digital detox” as a potential remedy for this addiction, although he acknowledges that withdrawal from digital engagement is not easy.
 He suggests that both stressed middle managers and children need to be mindful of their digital consumption to prevent psychological harm.
-The need for balance in online interactions and a return to critical thinking are essential to counteract the negative effects of the overuse of technology.
+The need for balance in online interactions and a return to critical thinking are essential to counteract the negative effects of technology overuse.

 Takeaway